1926 college football season: Dickinson System

-Although Dickinson retroactively applied the system to the 1924 and 1925 seasons, the year 1926 was the first in which the trophy was awarded at season's end.
+Although Dickinson had applied the system to the 1924 and 1925 seasons, 1926 was the first year in which the Rissman Trophy was awarded at season's end.
 The system awarded 30 points for a win over a "strong team", and 20 for a win over a "weak team".
 Losses were awarded points (15 for loss to a strong team, 10 for loss to a weak team).
 Ties were treated as half a win and half a loss (22.5 for a tie with a strong team, 15 for a tie with a weak team).
 An average was then derived by dividing the points by games played.

-Final Dickinson rankings

 Professor Dickinson's rating metrics were unfavorable to Alabama, which won all nine of its regular season games, but were given an average rating of 16.67, less than the average for wins over weak (20.00 point) contenders.
 Alabama was the only Southern team in the 1926 rankings.

+Retroactive rankings

+In later retroactive ratings, Stanford was chosen as a co-national champion along with Alabama by the Helms Athletic Foundation, National Championship Foundation, and Jeff Sagarin (using the ELO-Chess methodology).
+Alabama was found to be the lone champion in retroactive rankings by Berryman QPRS, Billingsley Report, College Football Researchers Association, and the Poling System.
+The Boand and Houlgate Systems retroactively named Navy as the national champions.
+In 1934, Parke H. Davis, a renowned football historian and football rules committee member, declared Lafayette (9–0), where he had previously coached, the 1926 "National Champion Foot Ball Team" in Spalding's Official Foot Ball Guide.
+Jeff Sagarin's predictor method retroactively ranked Michigan to be the national champion.